prachipatil7/genetic-algorithm-ludobots/README.md

 Once the different morphologies are created, they must be evolved!
 There are three types of changes that can be made to a bot during the evolutioinary process:
 1. Change synapse weights
 2. Add a link
-3. Change a link (change dimensions or sensor status)
+3. Change a link (change dimensions and/or sensor status)

 Here is an example of how these three mutation types can work together to evolve a bot:
 | Gen | Mut | Bot | Body | Brain | Weights | Fit |